hyperledger/fabric/docs/source/channel_update_tutorial.rst

 However, following a convention which identifies both the type of object being represented and its encoding (protobuf or JSON) is recommended.

-When you issued the ``peer channel fetch`` command, there was a decent amount of output in the terminal.
-The last line in the logs is of interest:
+When you issued the ``peer channel fetch`` command, the following message was printed to your logs:

 .. code:: bash